 And there it was – a chewed up brownie that had been spit out like a shotgun blast.
 Ha!
 Ha ha ha ha ha ha haaa!
 It made my day.
 The puns that came later made it even better!

-Well, to end with a cheesy (pun intended) one-liner, I’d say justice has already been served…by the crook’s own hand!
+Well, to end with a cheesy (pun intended) one-liner, I’d say that this thief has definitely gotten their…just desserts.
 Ha!